gdbroman/broman.blog/_posts/2020/2021-01-03-but-is-it-funny.md

 Be wary of dryness.

-Be wary of works that don't contain any humor, outrageous claims, or schizophrenic qualities.
+Be wary of works that don't contain any humor, outrageous claims, or schizo qualities.

 Forget that previous line.
 Just this: A work's number of jokes is proportional to its level of truth.